tomhazledine/tomhazledine.github.io/cv/index.md

 ---

 {:.intro#intro}
-I am a front-end developer and UX/UI designer, currently working for the DWM agency in Newquay.
+I am a front-end developer and UX/UI designer, currently working for the DWM agency in Newquay, Cornwall.
 Frustrated with being seen as merely a "contractor", I feel the time has come to switch to more product-led workflow.

-I'm becoming more and more excited by the idea of iterative problem solving and marginal improvements.
-I read about the exiting work that organizations like GDS and The Guardian are doing, and want some of that action for myself here in Cornwall.
+I'm becoming increasingly excited by the idea of iterative problem solving and marginal improvements.
+I hear about the exiting work coming out of organizations like GDS and The Guardian, and want some of that action for myself here in Cornwall.

 There's only so many side-projects I can fit into evenings and weekends, and I want to experience that same sense of fulfillment in my day job too.